mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`MatchPeaks <algm-MatchPeaks>` performs circular shift operation (numpy roll) along the x-axis to align the peaks in the spectra.
 - :ref:`FindEPP <algm-FindEPP>` is improved to better determine the initial parameters and range for the fitting.
+- :ref:`StartLiveData <algm-StartLiveData>` can now accept LiveListener properties as parameters, based on the Instrument parameter.

 Bug Fixes
 ---------